What Is EDI?

 -

-The converter transforms in-house message formats to the industry standard needed by your partners.
+The converter transforms in-house message formats to the industry-standard EDI format needed by your partners.

 -